What does an Apple Watch do – Apple Watch features (2025)

 The Apple smartwatch is not a standalone device.
 It is a customizable wristwatch designed to be an adjunct to your iPhone and is meant to stay paired and connected to it for carrying out most of the Apple Watch functions while you wear it.
 Nevertheless, it can also do a few things stand-alone, too.
 It is also designed to work with Apple’s new continuity features that let users shift tasks from one device to another with ease.

-Here’s what does an Apple Watch do using its key features:
+Here’s what do Apple watches do using its key features:

 • Get messages and notifications on the wrist;